sleepyfox/coffeescript-koans/README.md

-# CoffeeScript Koans - koans to learn CoffeeScript #
+# CoffeeScript Koans

-This work is based on Ben Hall's [Javascript Koans](https://github.com/BenHall/javascript-koans), which in turn are based upon Edgecase's [Ruby koans](http://github.com/edgecase/ruby_koans).
-The goal of the CoffeeScript koans is to teach you CoffeeScript programming through actually doing it, in a test-first fashion.
-I'll mercilessly plagiarise the original documentation as follows:
+The goal of the CoffeeScript koans is to teach you [CoffeeScript](http://coffeescript.org/) programming through actually doing it, in a test-first fashion.

-When you first run the Koans, you'll be presented with a runtime error and a stack trace indicating where the error occurred.
+When you first run the Koans, you'll be presented with a run-time error and a stack trace indicating where the error occurred.
 Your goal is to make the error go away.
 As you fix each error, you should learn something about the CoffeeScript language and functional programming in general.

 Your journey towards CoffeeScript enlightenment starts in the Koans folder with the AboutExpects.coffee file.

 These Koans will be very simple, so don't over-think them!
 As you progress through more Koans, more and more CoffeeScript syntax will be introduced which will allow you to solve more complicated problems and use more advanced techniques.

-### Getting Started
+# Getting Started

-This project requires Node.js - if you haven't already installed it I would recommend installing the Node Version Manager (NVM) and using that to install Node - see more here.
+This project requires [Node.js](http://nodejs.org/) - if you haven't already installed it I would recommend installing the Node Version Manager - [NVM](https://github.com/creationix/nvm) - and using that to install Node.

-Install dependencies with npm:
+Install dependencies by using npm from the command line:

 	npm install

-### Running the Koans the command line
+# Running the Koans

 Start with copying the file koans/AboutShould.coffee to the completed-koans/ folder.

-Run the tests with mocha:
+Run the tests with [Mocha](http://visionmedia.github.io/mocha/) on the command line:

 	npm test